-The programme follows the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes and Progression, Determination and Classification of Results: Postgraduate Master's Programmes as set out in the University Calendar: http://www.calendar.soton.ac.uk/sectionIV/sectIV-index.html
+The programme follows the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes or Progression, Determination and Classification of Results: Postgraduate Master's Programmes.
+Any exemptions or variations to the University regulations, approved by AQSC are located in section VI of the University Calendar.